 To receive the best care possible, you must be your own advocate and seek the best care you can.
 Have you done that?
 If not, please do!

 If you are a thyroid patient who can’t make sense of your blood test results, please contact me.
 I would love to help you interpret the results and will help guide you to discuss the results with your practitioner.
 Please feel free to call me at 317.489.0909 to schedule a 15-30 minute test results review consultation.

 Please join my newsletter for more in-depth information on natural approaches to wellness: http://ow.ly/bQ62Q

 It recently occurred to me that most of the truths I learned about achieving wellness and healing have parallel truths I learned while riding my motorcycle.
 Healing is as much a mental process as a physical.
 I hope the following wellness tips bring a smile to your face and help you advance in your healing journey.

 I find many people become so focused on being sick they fail to focus on becoming well.
-Their thoughts become so burdened by their physical challenges they stop thinking about regaining health.
+Their thoughts become burdened by their physical challenges and they stop thinking about regaining health.
 I know how easy it is to stop focusing on wellness and to become almost obsessed with the many physical problems you’re battling.
 I’ve been there.
-I can speak from experience that true healing requires the ability to look past today’s challenges to focus on tomorrow’s healing victories.
-Doing that will be easier some days than others, but committing to focus on your end goal will help you feel better physically, mentally and emotionally.
+I can speak from experience that true healing requires the ability to look past today’s challenges to focus on tomorrow’s victories.
+Doing so will be easier some days than others, but committing to focus on your end goal will help you feel better physically, mentally and emotionally.